prechelt/ojs-rqcplugin/z/devnotes.md

   Its root is the 'rqc' directory (not only its contents).
 - We use `(cd plugins/generic/rqc; make tar)` to create a bare-named tarfile in `tar/` and rename and upload it manually.
+- When preparing the XML snippet for the plugin gallery, the OJS version for the `<version>` tag is found in `dbscripts/xml/version.xml`.

 ## RQC adapter